danmainah/leaderboard/README.md

 # Leaderboard app

-> This project is about Creating a Tleaderboard app that add name and user score  and store them in an API.
+> This project is about Creating a Leaderboard app that add name and user score  and store them in an API.

 ## Built With